rmonthil-student-projects/CFD-visualization-VR-app/README.md

-# CFD_Visualization_VR_App
+# CFD Visualization VR App
 Scripts and app that let you export Paraview data and view them with an HMD.
-This repository aims to have only a few dependencies : The [Paraview](https://www.paraview.org/) software and [Python 2.7](https://www.python.org/).
+This repository aims to have few dependencies : The [Paraview](https://www.paraview.org/) software and [Python 2.7](https://www.python.org/).
 For now, this will only work on Linux.

 ## Instructions